corbtastik/todos-gateway/README.md

 #### 1) Spring Cloud Config Client : Pull config from Config Server

 From a Spring Cloud perspective we need ``bootstrap.yml`` added so we can configure several important properties that will connect this Microservice to Spring Cloud Config Server so that all external config can be pulled and applied.
 We also define ``spring.application.name`` which is the default ``serviceId|VIP`` used by Spring Cloud to refer to this Microservice at runtime.
 When the App boots Spring Boot will load ``bootstrap.yml`` before ``application.yml|.properties`` to hook Config Server.
-When means we need to provide where our Config Server resides.
-By default Spring Cloud Config Clients such as this Gateway will look for Config Server on ``localhost:8888`` but if we push to the cloud we'll need to override the value for ``spring.cloud.config.uri``.
+Which means we need to provide where our Config Server resides.
+By default Spring Cloud Config Clients (*such as this Gateway*) will look for Config Server on ``localhost:8888`` but if we push to the cloud we'll need to override the value for ``spring.cloud.config.uri``.

 ```yml
 spring: